-Different measures of creditworthiness assigned to items of the same rating category (e.g. credit scores, external ratings) are now considered as a qualitative factor for the purposes of the mapping exercise.
+Different of measures creditworthiness assigned to items of the same rating category (e.g. credit scores, external ratings) are now considered as a qualitative factor for the purposes of the mapping exercise.

-One respondent, who is in favour of the usage of scores, warns that a prudent approach should not be applied to ECAIs that provide scores, as it may lead to unjustified discrimination of ECAIs

-A more prudent approach should be applied to scores compared to ratings as the scores do not reflect the information contained in the final rating that an ECAI would assign to an entity.
-Different measures of creditworthiness assigned to items of the same rating category (e.g. credit scores, external ratings) are
+One respondent, who is in favour of the usage A more prudent approach should be applied to Different measures of of scores, warns that a prudent approach should scores compared to ratings as the scores do not creditworthiness assigned to items not be applied to ECAIs that provide scores, as it reflect the information contained in the final of the same rating category (e.g. may lead to unjustified discrimination of ECAIs rating that an ECAI would assign to an entity. credit scores, external ratings) are